define42/gitlab-runner-virt-plugin/README.md

 - `machine_type`: optional machine type passed into the libvirt XML `os/type` element
 - `address_source`: `auto`, `lease`, `agent`, or `arp`

+## Security Model

+For the strongest isolation, use:

+- `capacity_per_instance = 1`
+- `max_use_count = 1`

+That makes Runner create one VM for one job and then discard it.
+The job container runs against the Docker daemon inside that VM, not the libvirt host's Docker daemon.
+In practice, this is the GitLab Runner equivalent of the standard GitHub-hosted runner pattern: a fresh VM per job with teardown after the job completes.

+This is similar to GitHub-hosted runners, not literally the same service.
+GitHub manages the hypervisor, image pipeline, and platform hardening for GitHub-hosted runners.
+With this plugin, you manage the libvirt host, base image contents, patching, network boundaries, and access to secrets.

+If you increase `capacity_per_instance` or `max_use_count`, you trade some isolation for better density and faster warm reuse.

 ## Runner Example

 Example full `config.toml` for a GitLab Runner using `docker-autoscaler` with this plugin: